Highlights

 Itinerary

-- Upon arrival at Tribhuvan International Airport in Kathmandu, a representative from Wilderness Outdoors will greet you and transfer you to your hotel.
+- Upon arrival at Tribhuvan International Airport in Kathmandu, a representative from Explore Nepal Trekking will greet you and transfer you to your hotel.

 - After checking in, relax and freshen up before exploring Thamel Bazaar in the evening to get acquainted with the area.